AlpacaTravel/graphql-docs/topics/itinerary/Managing a Trip/README.md

 provides the option of reading back any other create/updated or deleted nodes that have been affected by mutations.

-## Changing the title of a location
+## Changing the Title of a Location

 To change the title of a location, you can use the updateItineraryLocation mutation.
 The mutation takes in the ID of the location you wish to update and